OKEAMAH/Git/docs/ithaca/proof_of_stake.rst

 We make the assumption that at least one participant is honest, that is, it has indeed chosen a random value.
 This is a necessary condition for the seed to be random.
-The randomness is however biasable as this protocol suffers from the "last adversary attack": the last revealer can choose not to reveal its committed value and can thus choose between two different seeds.
+The randomness could however be biased as this protocol suffers from the "last revealer attack": the last revealer can choose to reveal or not its committed value and can thus choose between two different predetermined seeds.
+In practice this "attack" is hard to perform, because one often cannot make sure to be the last revealer.

 Concretely, the random seed for cycle
 ``n`` is a 256-bit long number computed at the very end of cycle ``n-1-PRESERVED_CYCLES`` from